 “I’m so sorry, my babies,” Chelsea moaned, dropping to her knees.
 Holding Sylvia in one arm, she scooped up Olevander with the other.
 “Aw, don’t hide, Ollie,” she said, peeking into his shell.
 “I couldn’t help it.
 I got trapped in Minneapolis.
 I got here as soon as I could, I swear.
 I’m just glad you guys are ok.”

 She tapped some fresh flakes into Freddie’s bowl and put Mike in his ball to roll around for a bit.
 She took Barry out of his cage and let him fly around the apartment for the rest of the day.
-She even took pity on Frank and put some leftover fried chicken out on the fire escape in case he returned.
+She even took pity on Frank and threw some leftover fried chicken off the fire escape and down into the alley, where he nervously crouched on top of a dumpster, waiting for someone to play with him.